CreepsoOff/google_photo_revanced/README.md

 ## Usage

-Once the workflow is set up, any push to the `main` branch will trigger the automated process, creating a new release with the latest patched APK.
+Once the workflow is set up, any push to the `master` branch will trigger the automated process, creating a new release with the latest patched APK.

 ## Contributing